-But you will get store-credit or an exchange rather than your money back.
-To find out more on how to return the products, you can read the full instructions here.
+But you will get store credit or exchange rather than your money back.
+To find out more about how to return the products, you can read the full instructions here.

 Customer reviews are a bit hit or miss as you can see in this review.
 There are reviews for each product on their website, which are generally positive.